 Reflecting on your personal journey (creatively, career-wise, and your writer’s heart), what bumps did you encounter and how have you managed to defy the odds to achieve continued success?

 I was born and raised in India and had always been a reader since I was a child.
 Most of my time while in school and outside school was spent in the library.
 We didn’t travel much.
 We couldn’t afford to travel much.
 But my parents filled my life with books.
-They made sure that books were the sanctuary I needed outside study.

 By Traci Sorell